gorantornqvist/dreambox-transcoding-mgr/README.md

 httpd_can_network_connect --> on
 </code>
-* Apache needs to be able to bind to the streaming ports you specify in config.php.
+* Apache/vlc needs to be able to bind to the streaming ports you specify in config.php.

 <code>
 semanage port -l | grep '^http_port_t'